StephonT/streadwell-react-portfolio/README.md

   The user should clone the repository from GitHub and install dependencies.
 To run React, run npm start.

   ## Usage
-  This application will allow users view an about me page, send information through a contact form, view my projects, and view my resume.
+  This application will allow users to view an about me page, send information through a contact form, view my projects, and view my resume. <br> Please view deployed application on <a href
   ![image](https://user-images.githubusercontent.com/104699408/192144697-d786a75f-05fe-42f7-aee7-34c3ea8d8eec.png)

   ## License